Ismael-Rivarola/Ismael-Rivarola/README.md

 ---

 ## 📌 About Me
-- 🔭 Currently working on **Finanzas Paso a Paso**, developing the API and business logic with Laravel.
+- 🔭 Currently working on **Finance game**, developing the API and business logic with Laravel.
 - 🔐 Interested in best practices for backend security and scalability.

 ---